-Thick, white exhaust smoke could lead to overheating and put your engine at serious risk of damage.
-If this is the case, call our Grand Rapids auto repair shop for an inspection immediately.
+Thick, white exhaust smoke could cause overheating and put your engine at serious risk of damage.
+If this is the case, call our Colorado Springs auto repair shop for an inspection immediately.

 What causes black and gray exhaust smoke?

-Black or gray exhaust smoke typically means means the engine is burning too much fuel.
+When you see gray or black exhaust smoke, it typically means means the engine is burning too much fuel.
 This could be caused by several factors, most commonly related to incomplete fuel combustion.

 If your car has a gasoline engine, the reasons typically include:

 - Clogged fuel injectors